EPHESUS

 MARBLE ROAD

 The theatre and the Celsus Library are connected by the Marble Road, which also leads to Hadrian’s Gate.
 This is where you can find what is said to be the world’s oldest advertising.
-It’s also certainly no surprise that the oldest profession was marketing. 🙂 It alludes to the Private House, a brothel that is both hidden and not so secret.
+It’s also certainly no surprise that the oldest profession was marketing. ?
+It alludes to the Private House, a brothel that is both hidden and not so secret.
 A unique representation of a foot may be seen in the marble carvings, along with representations of a woman, a crucifix, a heart, a purse, a library, and a hole in the rock.

-Of course, there are differing opinions, but generally speaking, scholars concur that it must like this: at the intersection on the left, you can buy women’s love.
+Of course, there are differing opinions, but generally speaking, scholars concur that it must be like this: at the intersection on the left, you can buy women’s love.
 The test to see if you could purchase their love was the footprint and the hole.
 You could proceed if your foot measured at least the same as the one etched into the marble and you had enough coins to cover the hole.
 If not, the library offered more stimulating entertainment options.

 THE PRIVATE HOUSE